zompimalakae/termux-monet/README.md

 ### PhantomProcessKiller

 **NOTICE:**
-> **Termux is broken on Android 12.** Android OS will kill any (phantom) processes greater than 32 (limit is for all apps combined) and also kill any processes using excessive CPU.
+> **Termux is broken on Android 12+.** Android OS will kill any (phantom) processes greater than 32 (limit is for all apps combined) and also kill any processes using excessive CPU.
 You may get `[Process completed (signal 9) - press Enter]` message in the terminal without actually exiting the shell process yourself.
-Check the related issue [#2366](https://github.com/termux/termux-app/issues/2366), [issue tracker](https://issuetracker.google.com/u/1/issues/205156966), [gist with details](https://gist.github.com/agnostic-apollo/dc7e47991c512755ff26bd2d31e72ca8) and [this TLDR comment](https://github.com/termux/termux-app/issues/2366#issuecomment-1009269410) on how to disable trimming of phantom processes. so upgrade at your own risk if you are on Android 11, specially if you are not rooted.
+Check the related issue [#2366](https://github.com/termux/termux-app/issues/2366), [issue tracker](https://issuetracker.google.com/u/1/issues/205156966), [gist with details](https://gist.github.com/agnostic-apollo/dc7e47991c512755ff26bd2d31e72ca8) and [this TLDR comment](https://github.com/termux/termux-app/issues/2366#issuecomment-1009269410) on how to disable trimming of phantom processes.

 #### Deactivation Instructions (ADB):
 - On an ADB console, paste the following commands on the following order: